teotikalki/stop-spammer-registrations-plugin/readme.txt

 4. Under the settings, review options that are enabled.
 The plugin will operate very well without changing any settings.
 You may wish to update Web Services APIs for reporting spam and change the captcha settings from the default OpenCapture.

 == Changelog ==

+= 6.08 =
+* Responded to complaints about admin menu - now it is boring.
+* Fixed issue in Threat Scan for unexpected directories or symlinks that threw errors in opendir();
+* Added keyword SPAM to plugin name.
+It was not coming up in plugin searches.
+* Added a month's worth of Spammers from the Stop Forum Spam lists.
+Regenerated all countries spammer lists.
+* Fixed bug in IP wildcard checks.

 = 6.07 =
 * Fixed a bug in white listing